chubin/cheat.sh/README.md

     curl cht.sh/clojure/variadic+function
 ```

-If you don't like an answer for some of your queries, you can pick another one: for that, repeat the query with an additional parameter `/1`, `/2` etc. appended:
+If you don't like an answer for your queries, you can pick another one.
+For that, repeat the query with an additional parameter `/1`, `/2` etc. appended:

 ```
     curl cht.sh/python/random+string